 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance is a eARC edition that was published by Bantam on April 19, 2016 and has 336 pages.
+erotic romance that was published by Bantam on April 19, 2016 and has 336 pages.